bleyerj/dolfinx_materials/_sources/intro.md

 which involves the local tangent stiffness tensor $\mathbb{C}_\text{tang}(\beps)$.
 The latter is the direct differentiation of the mapping {eq}`constitutive-black-box`.
 The `Material` object must therefore, not only provide a concrete implementation of the stress evaluation but also of its derivative with respect to the imposed strain $\beps$.
 This step is crucial as it directly impacts the convergence quality of the global Newton system, and it is often cumbersome and error-prone.

-To streamline this process, Automatic Differentiation (AD) tools, such as those available in JAX, become highly valuable.
+To streamline this process, AD tools, such as those available in JAX, become highly valuable.
 These tools automate the differentiation process, reducing errors and enhancing the efficiency of computing the tangent operator.
 We will leverage JAX's AutoDiff capabilities extensively when working with `JAXMaterial` objects, see [](jax.md).

 ```{note}
 For some generalized multi-physics behaviors, we may also need some derivatives of a state variable in $\mathcal{S}$ with respect to the imposed strain.